kanehekili/YoutubeDownloader/README.md

 In addition an URL may be entered manually using the "plus" icon

 The URLs in the list can be saved and restored

+When downloading, the "Download" button becomes an "Interrupt" button, which enables you to stop the download while underway.

 ### Settings
 Clicking the "clogwheel" icon you may set the target directories for video and audio individually as well as the download quality.